CVE-2026-4336: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in rustaurius Ultimate FAQ Accordion Plugin

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict Author-level user permissions to trusted individuals only.
-Avoid publishing untrusted FAQ content and consider disabling the Ultimate FAQ Accordion plugin if possible.
-Monitor vendor channels for updates and apply patches promptly once released.
+Until an official fix is available, restrict Author-level user capabilities to trusted users only.
+Avoid using the Ultimate FAQ Accordion plugin or disable it if possible.
+Monitor plugin updates from rustaurius for a security patch addressing this vulnerability.
+Do not rely on WordPress's default sanitization as it is bypassed in this case due to entity decoding at render time.

 CVE-2026-4336: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in rustaurius Ultimate FAQ Accordion Plugin